b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

-For simplicity, you may assume, that a chemical formula (at least the one at a high-school level) is composed of [ASCII](https://en.wikipedia.org/wiki/ASCII) characters (capital/small letters + digits) and non-nested parentheses.
+For simplicity, you may assume, that a chemical formula (at least the one at a high-school level) is composed of [ASCII](https://en.wikipedia.org/wiki/ASCII) characters (capital/small letters + digits) and non-nested brackets.

 ## Solution {#sec:molar_mass_solution}